 Christoph Hefti’s most recent projects include a tiled floor for the entrance of Ghent’s Arts Centre Vooruit, a textile wallpaper for Maison Dandoy’s flagship store in the Galeries de la Reine, a set design including a printed curtain for a performance by Diederik Peeters and printed fabrics for Swiss fashion designer Julian Ziegerli.

 Recent exhibitions of Christoph Hefti include ‘1+1+1’ together with Johanna Grawunder and Antoni Malinowski at Assab One in Milano, 2018; ‘Soft?
 Tactile Dialogues’ at the MoMu in Antwerp, 2018; ‘The Paint We Wear’ curated by Gert Voorjans at Joyce, Hong Kong, 2019; ‘Textiles Revealed’ at Unix Gallery during New York Textile Month, 2019 and ‘Maske’ at Aargauer Kunsthaus, 2019.
-Hefti’s carpets have this year been shown in 2020 in the solo show ‘…where?…there! …where?’ at Dries Van Noten’s Little House in Los Angeles and in the group exhibitions ‘Extraordinaire!’ at Mudac in Lausanne and ‘Énergie animale’ at the Museum für Gestaltung in Zürich.
-For the latter, he is co-curating the promising exhibition ‘Wild Thing – Modeszene Schweiz’ the same year.
+Hefti’s carpets have been shown in 2020 in the solo show ‘…where?…there! …where?’ at Dries Van Noten’s Little House in Los Angeles and in the group exhibitions ‘Extraordinaire!’ at Mudac in Lausanne and ‘Énergie animale’ at the Museum für Gestaltung in Zürich.
+For the latter, he co-curated the exhibition ‘Wild Thing – Modeszene Schweiz’ the same year.
 In 2021, Christoph Hefti developed a hand-painted wallpaper produced by Atelier d’Offard for Brussels’ Horta Museum on the occasion of the exhibition ‘Pushing Back The Walls’ and a scenography for the baroque music festival MA in Bruges.